Section 0: Cybernetic Eyes

 Consequently, members began to avoid the meetings, some decisions were taken unconstitutionally outside the meetings ("but someone had to decide and the Wednesday meetings are useless") and it was realised something had to be done.

-Suma had started as a small co-op in which the Operation and Metasystem were balanced, as described in the study on HWMC.
+Suma had started as a small co-operative in which the Operation and Metasystem were balanced, as described in the study on HWMC.
 This is illustrated by the diagram shown on the right.

 As the numbers grew and the limits to this kind of viability were passed, problems began to emerge.